Aravindha1234u/tableflow-railway/README.md

 - Click the Railway button 👆
 - Add the required environment variables.
 - Deploy.
 - Deployment will take some time.
-Once scylla DB is deployed and running, you should get TCP proxy URL in settings -> public networking.
-Copy the URL and update the backend service environment variables and make sure to redeploy the service to make it work as expected.
+Once scylla DB is deployed and running backend service should start.
-- Access the Admin UI by navigating to "http://\<PROJECT_URL\>.up.railway.dev/".
+- Access the Admin UI by clicking on Railway's public URL.
 ![Dashboard](img/admin-dashboard.png)
 - You can create a new importer by clicking on the "Create New" button on the top right corner.
 ![importer](img/new_importer.png)